 Support amounts are usually higher, and paid longer, where:

 The Spousal Support Advisory Guidelines recognize categories of departures from the ranges under the formulas.
 The exceptions as set out by MySupportCalculator.ca, under the Spousal Support Advisory Guidelines are as follows:

 4. Illness and Disability:

 5. Compensatory Exception in Short Marriages Without Children:

 7. Basic Needs/Hardship: Without Child Support, Custodial Payor Formulas:

 9. Non-Primary Parent to Fulfill Parenting Role under the Custodial Payor Formula:

 11. Section 15.3: Small Amounts, Inadequate Compensation under the With Child Support Formula:

-Nussbaum Law is a Toronto based law firm that exclusively practices family and divorce law.
+Nussbaum Family Law is a Toronto-based law firm that exclusively practices family and divorce law.
 For more information about how our Toronto divorce lawyers can help you contact Nussbaum Family Law to book a free consultation.